Blosc/python-blosc/RELEASING.rst

   https://github.com/FrancescAlted/python-blosc/wiki/Release-notes

-  *WARNING*: Remember that the syntax for github pages is "markdown" and not "RestructuredText" (not well supported, apparently).
-When copying the text from ``RELEASE_NOTES.rst`` to the wiki, double chek that it reads as it should (the ``Preview`` button is your friend!).

-- Send an announcement to the NumPy list and python-announce list.
+- Send an announcement to the blosc, numpy list and python-announce lists.
 Use the ``ANNOUNCE.rst`` file as skeleton (or possibly as the definitive version).

 Post-release actions